w3c/wai-tutorials/source/images/informative.html.erb.md

 text alternative needs to convey the meaning or identification that is visually apparent, which isn’t normally a literal description of the image.
-In some situations a detailed literal description may be needed, but only where the composition of the image is all or part of the information being conveyed.
+In some situations a detailed literal description may be needed, but only where content of the image is all or part of the information being conveyed.
 Whether to treat an image as informative or [decorative](decorative.html) is a judgement that only the author can make, based on the reason for including the image on the page.

-## Image used for identification
+## Image used to label other information
 {:.ex}

 This example shows two images, one of a telephone, one of a fax machine.